Why does construction permitting matter?

-Good construction regulation matters for public safety.
-It also matters for the health of the building sector and the economy as a whole.
-According to a recent study, the construction industry accounts on average for 6.5% of GDP in OECD economies (1).
-The building sector is Europe’s largest industrial employer, accounting for about 7% of employment.
-In the European Union, the United States and Japan combined, more than 40 million people work in construction.
-It is estimated that for every 10 jobs directly related to a construction project, another 8 jobs may be created in the local economy.
-Small domestic firms account for most of the sector’s output and most of its jobs (2).
+Good construction regulation matters for public safety, but also for the health of the building sector and the economy as a whole.
+In OECD economies the construction industry accounts for 6.06% of the total value added on average.1 According to the ILO estimates, the building sector of the European Union shares 6.8% of overall employment.2 In the European Union, Japan and the United States combined, more than 28.5 million people work in construction.3 It is estimated that for every 10 jobs directly related to a construction project, another eight jobs may be created in the local economy.
+Small domestic firms account for most of the sector’s output and most of its jobs.4

 Sound regulation of construction helps protect the public from faulty building practices.
-Besides enhancing public safety, well-functioning building permitting and inspection systems can also strengthen property rights and contribute to the process of capital formation (3).
-But if procedures are too complicated or costly, builders tend to proceed without a permit (4).
-By some estimates 60–80% of building projects in developing economies are undertaken without the proper permits and approvals (5).
-And because the construction permitting process generally involves licensing requirements from several different agencies, those using the process are exposed to different bureaucracies, which creates opportunities for rent seeking.
+Besides enhancing public safety, well-functioning building permitting and inspection systems can also strengthen property rights and contribute to the process of capital formation.5 However, if procedures are too complicated or costly, builders tend to proceed without a permit.6 By some estimates, 60–80% of building projects in developing economies are undertaken without the proper permits and approvals.7 And because the construction permitting process generally involves licensing requirements from several different agencies, those seeking permits are exposed to different bureaucracies, which creates opportunities for rent-seeking.

 Overly complicated construction rules also can increase opportunities for corruption.
-Analysis of World Bank Enterprise Survey data shows that the share of firms expecting to give gifts in exchange for construction approvals is correlated with the level of complexity and cost of Dealing with Construction Permits (6).
+Analysis of World Bank Enterprise Survey data shows that the share of firms expecting to give gifts in exchange for construction approvals is correlated with the level of complexity and cost of dealing with construction permits.8

-Economies that score well on the ease of Dealing with Construction Permits tend to have rigorous yet expeditious and transparent permitting processes.
+Economies that score well on the ease of dealing with construction permits tend to have rigorous yet expeditious and transparent permitting processes.
 Speed matters.
-A study in the United States shows that accelerating permit approvals by 3 months in a 22-month project cycle could increase construction spending by 5.7% and property tax revenue by 16% (7).
+A study in the United States shows that accelerating permit approvals by three months in a 22-month project cycle could increase construction spending by 5.7% and property tax revenue by 16%.9

-In a 2009 survey of 218 companies in 19 Asia-Pacific Economic Cooperation (APEC) member economies, respondents identified the time and procedures in construction permitting as the biggest “regulatory impediment” to doing business (8).
 For many entrepreneurs, construction regulations are a critical factor when deciding where to establish their businesses.
-A recent competitiveness report by KPMG indicated that construction costs and the permitting process were among the top 20 factors in determining the location of a start-up in the United States (9).
+A recent competitiveness report by KPMG indicated that construction costs and the permitting process were among the top 12 factors in determining the location of a start-up in the United States.10

-2. PricewaterhouseCoopers.
+4 PricewaterhouseCoopers.
 2005.
 “Economic Impact of Accelerating Permit Processes on Local Development and Government Revenues.”
-Report prepared for the American Institute of Architects, Washington, DC
+Report prepared for the American Institute of Architects, Washington, DC.